• Does Stomach Staple Surgery work?

 Complete weight loss takes anywhere from 12 to 24 months after stomach staple surgery is performed.
 But long-term success of weight loss surgery ultimately depends on the individual’s motivation to change his or her lifestyle.

-Is Stomach Staple Surgery dangerous?
+Is Stomach Staple Surgery Dangerous?

 Clearly, the risks and rewards of this type of weight loss surgery should be considered very carefully through consultation with a bariatric physician experienced in bariatric gastric bypass before deciding to go ahead.
+Make sure your surgeon is board certified, and ask to speak to other patients who have had a similar procedure performed to gauge their satisfaction.